-The Merger will create three classes of common shares.
-Based on the assumptions and the other matters set forth below and subject to the matters set forth under "Risk Factors," after consummation of the Merger, GSL Holdings intends to pay a quarterly dividend of at least \$0.18 per share, or \$0.72 per share per year, payable with respect to the third quarter of 2008 and quarterly thereafter, increasing to a dividend of at least \$0.19 per share, or \$0.76 per share per year, payable with respect to the third quarter of 2009 to the holders of GSL Holdings Class A common shares and subordinated Class B common shares.
+Based on the assumptions and the other matters set forth below and subject to the matters set forth under "Risk Factors," after consummation of the Merger, GSL Holdings intends to pay an initial base quarterly dividend of at least \$0.18 per share, or \$0.72 per share per year, payable with respect to the third quarter of 2008 and quarterly thereafter increasing to an adjusted base dividend of at least \$0.19 per share, or \$0.76 per share per year, payable with respect to the third quarter of 2009 to the holders of GSL Holdings Class A common shares and subordinated Class B common shares.
 There can be no assurance, however, that GSL Holdings will pay regular quarterly dividends in the future.

+The Merger will create three classes of common shares.
+For the third and fourth quarters of 2008, GSL Holdings intends to pay to Class A shareholders an initial quarterly dividend of \$0.18 per share.
 The dividend policy of GSL Holdings is to make distributions to its stockholders out of available cash flow, rather than net income, after all relevant cash expenditures, including cash interest expense on borrowings that finance operating assets, cash income taxes and after an allowance for the cash cost of future drydockings but not including deductions for non-cash items including depreciation and amortization and changes in the fair values of financial instruments, if any.